LogtalkDotOrg/logtalk3/manuals/sources/userman/documenting.rst

    ...

-The above queries will result in the creation of a ``xml_docs`` in your current directory.
+The above queries will result in the creation of a ``xml_docs`` in your current directory by default.
 Assuming that we want to generate Sphinx-based documentation and that we are using a POSIX operating-system, the next steps would be:

 .. code-block:: bash